Tattoo artist: Representation in popular culture

 Even though the practice of tattooing dates back thousands of years, in the 90s there was a social stigma around tattooing and their practitioners.
 Many tattoo artists as well as people that had tattoos were perceived as social outsiders.

 In recent years media coverage on [TV] and [social media] have transformed how modern society feels about tattooing and tattoo artists.
 Reality TV shows such as Ink Master, Miami Ink and LA Ink created a "hype" around the subject of tattooing which ultimately educated the public on the art of tattooing in detail.
 These events did not only make tattoos socially acceptable but created a "trend" and "catapulted" tattoos into popular culture.
 Nowadays, in the United States alone, more than a quarter of the population has at least one tattoo, in other countries that number reaches even higher.

 As the popularity of Reality TV shows grew, so did the idolization of the tattoo artists these shows featured.
-Artists like Kat von D and Ami James attained a celebrity status, which drove other media icons such as Rihanna and David Beckham to get tattooed by them.
+Artists like Kat Von D and Ami James attained a celebrity status, which drove other media icons such as Rihanna and David Beckham to get tattooed by them.

 Tattoo artists also gained great popularity due to social media.
 Today, most tattoo artists display their art on social media platforms such as Instagram, Facebook, and Pinterest.
 Many tattoo artists have gained thousands of followers, admirers, and clientele through these platforms.

+Contemporary minimalist and geometric tattoo artists such as Chaim Machlev (DotsToLines) have gained international recognition for large-scale line-based works created freehand to follow the body's structure.

 "Scratchers"

 People who tattoo without proper training in the art of tattooing are commonly known as "scratchers".
 Scratchers often operate from home, but may also operate from an unlicensed studio.
 In addition, scratchers may offer reduced rates to attract customers away from professional tattoo shops.
-In the USA, practicing without a license is a criminal offense in many states.
+In the US, practicing without a license is a criminal offense in many states.

 The practice of tattooing without proper training also carries serious health risks.
 Studies have shown that there is a significant risk of contracting Hepatitis C when tattoos are carried out using cheap, non-sterilized tattooing equipment.
 These risks are found to be higher on unregulated premises.

 In the UK, Plymouth City Council launched a campaign in 2014 to crack down on scratchers operating within the city "in an attempt to reduce infection and injury through better awareness and training around infection control".